inabikarilibrary/inalib/guides/textA/gaugeadj.md

 The most powerful dribblers all have the ability to uncharge with DF hissatsus, with the exception of Mark Kruger.

 For defensive players, the opposite applies.
-However, the ability to uncharge with an OF hissatsu is not as important for defenders as it is for attackers to uncharge with a DF hissatsu.
+However, the ability to uncharge with an OF hissatsu is not as important for defenders as it is for attackers' ability to uncharge with a DF hissatsu.
 As such, whether or not a defender has access to an OF hissatsu does not contribute to their overall strength _as much_.